 - Add a cinnamon stick to the pot while simmering the tea.

 - Add fresh herbs such as basil or mint for a refreshing effect.
-This would be amazing if making iced tea.
+This would be amazing to make iced tea.
 In that case, simmer and strain the tea as described and then, add the fresh herbs to the tea while it chills in the fridge.

 - To add more powerful healthy benefits to your tea, also include a small piece of turmeric root while simmering.